-The Honors Specialization module is for students who have a strong interest in History, and who are considering entering graduate studies in History.
-Students may also be considering entrance into other disciplines as well, and the Honors Specialization is excellent preparation for all areas of study at the graduate level.
+The Honours Specialization module is for students who have a strong interest in History, and who are considering entering graduate studies in History.
+Students may also be considering entrance into other disciplines as well, and the Honours Specialization is excellent preparation for all areas of study at the graduate level.
 History graduates are prized for their broad-minded approach to problem-solving, for their capacity to gather and analyze vast quantities of information, and for knowing how to communicate what is essential.
-The Honors Specialization also prepares students for studies in Teacher’s College, Law School, Business School, Journalism and other professional vocations.
+The Honours Specialization also prepares students for studies in Teacher’s College, Law School, Business School, Journalism and other professional vocations.

-The Specialization in History is a non-honors module for students who are interested in History.
+The Specialization in History is a non-honours module for students who are interested in History.
 For information on the requirements, please see the module description below.